Like the game itself, golf balls have come a long way. And if you want your game to improve, you need to have some of the best golf balls in your bag.

-Prioritising performance in their approach to design, Mizuno has made picking the right golf ball simple by breaking them down into four categories; cover, layers, dimple design and compression.
-With large, velocity cores, and both ionomer and urethane covers to give you every advantage right off the tee for the ‘566 series’ and ‘Tour series’, you can be sure of a quality ball performance.
+Prioritising performance in their approach to golf ball design, Mizuno has made picking the right golf ball simple by breaking them down into four categories; cover, layers, dimple design and compression.
+With large, velocity cores, and both ionomer and urethane covers to give you every advantage right off the tee, as seen in the ‘566 series’ and ‘Tour series’, you can be sure of a quality ball performance.

 As a brand, the beginnings of Srixon are very similar to Bridgestone; they both got their start in manufacturing tyres and with the development in technology, went to the next level, making golf balls.
 All that really means is that they have a scientific understanding of what makes a golf ball strike the best on the course, having engineered their products, such as the ‘Z series’, with urethane and ionomer covers that feature more elasticity for more bite on the green.

-With over 40 years experience in golf ball production, Volvik have specialised in creating innovative, high-performing products with glossy, colourful finishes such as the ‘Vivid series’.
+With over 40 years experience in golf ball production, Volvik have specialised in creating innovative, high-performing balls with glossy, colourful finishes such as the ‘Vivid series’.
 Aside from their dual core that optimises distance by transferring the power from the more solid inner core to the softer outer layer, they have also experimented with different materials for their cores and covers such as Bismuth, that compresses in heat , and Zirconium, a base compound found in ceramic that improves durability without sacrificing spin control.

-If you are the kind of golfer that isn’t serious about competition and enjoys a weekend round at the green or at the range, then Uther have some of the golf balls for you.
+If you are the kind of golfer that isn’t serious about competition and enjoys a weekend round at the green or at the range, then Uther have some of the best golf balls for you.
 Getting their start in golf towels, you know they are a creative bunch and they’ve applied that to their range of golf balls, layering their covers with colourful logos and slogans.
 There is more to them than that however, as all their golf balls, including the ‘Airx series’, come outfitted with ionomer covers and aerodynamic dimple patterns.